Moving From California to Austin TX: Quick Answer

 Is moving from California to Austin worth it financially?

 For most middle and high-income earners, yes.
 Texas has no state income tax versus California's rate of up to 13.3%.
 At $150,000 income, that is approximately $14,000 per year in additional take-home pay.
-After accounting for Texas's higher property taxes (roughly $6,000-$8,000 more per year for homeowners), the net advantage is $6,000-$8,000 per year at $150K and $15,000-$50,000 per year for higher earners.
+After accounting for Texas's higher property taxes (roughly $6,000 to $8,000 more per year for homeowners), the net advantage is $6,000 to $8,000 per year at $150K and $15,000 to $50,000 per year for higher earners.
 Most California transplants save between $15,000 and $40,000 annually.
-Renters at most income levels above $80,000 capture nearly the full income tax savings.
+Renters at most income levels above $80,000 capture nearly the full income tax savings.1

-How many Californians are moving to Austin?
+How many Californians are moving to Austin in 2026?

 What neighborhoods in Austin are best for California transplants?